kmotia/ion-laser-calibration-2d/README.md

 ## Description

-The contents of this directory are intended to locate the optimal mirror positions for eliciting a photon response from an ion.
+The contents of this directory are intended to locate the optimal mirror positions for eliciting a photon response from a suspended ion.
 This project locates the optimal mirror position for two mirrors using simulated ion response data, assuming a slightly noisy gaussian distribution.

 #### Constraints:
 ```optimization_2d_multidirectional.py``` is designed with constraints on the range of possible mirror positions and ion response values.
 The mirror mount positions range from 0 to 1, where the true mirror positions might be normalized to this range in a practical setting.
 Similarly, the ion responses are constrained to the range of 0 to 100 photons per measurement round.